Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 ### Anti-Jam

-This switch could be used for anti jammer measurements on some systems, but was never installed and connected on this variant of the F-4E.
+This switch (7) could be used for anti jammer measurements on some systems, but was never installed and connected on this variant of the F-4E.

 ### Test/Challenge Lamp

-This dimmable push-to-test lamp illuminates to indicate active interrogation with the APX-81A Combat-Tree system.
+This dimmable push-to-test lamp (6) illuminates to indicate active interrogation with the APX-81A Combat-Tree system.

 ### Test Button

-Starts the built-in test of the APX-81A Combat-Tree system.
+The push button (2) starts the built-in test of the APX-81A Combat-Tree system.

 ### Mode 2

-Used to set Combat-Tree Mode 2 either in ACTIVE, PASSIVE or OFF types.
+This switch (4) is used to set Combat-Tree Mode 2 either in ACTIVE, PASSIVE or OFF types.

 ### Mode 3

-Used to set Combat-Tree Mode 3 either in ACTIVE, PASSIVE or OFF types.
+This switch (4) is used to set Combat-Tree Mode 3 either in ACTIVE, PASSIVE or OFF types.

 ### Mode 4

-Used to set Combat-Tree Mode 4 into ALARM or OVERRIDE types.
+This switch (4) is used to set Combat-Tree Mode 4 into ALARM or OVERRIDE types.

 This functionality was never installed and connected on this variant of the F-4E.